Career Timeline of Pete Buttigieg: Major Achievements and Milestones

 2005: Conference Director at the Cohen Group

-2005: Involvement with Truman National Security Project
+2005: Involved with the Truman National Security Project

-2006: Assistance to Joe Donnelly's Congressional Campaign
+2006: Assisted Joe Donnelly's Campaign

 In 2006, Pete Buttigieg assisted Joe Donnelly's successful congressional campaign.